 observed on Thursday, 11 November

-***The Bahamas’ Independence Day will be observed on Monday, 12 July as the holidays falls on Saturday, 10 July
+***The Bahamas’ Independence Day falls on Sunday, 10 July

 Section 2 – Working in The Bahamas

 1. How do I obtain a work permit?